Cewe Group: History

-Early years

 On 1 May 1912, August Friedrich Carl Wöltje founded a "Photographic Institute" in Oldenburg.
 From 1924, he expanded his business to include the sale of cameras and accessories.
 His son-in-law Heinz Neumüller joined the company as managing partner.

 In 1950, Carl Wöltje opened a colour laboratory, supplying several hundred photo shops.
-Heinz Neumüller and his wife Sigrid, Carl Wöltje’s daughter, founded Cewe Color in Oldenburg in 1961, named after Carl Wöltje’s initials (CW: /de/.
+Heinz Neumüller and his wife Sigrid, Carl Wöltje’s daughter, founded Cewe Color in Oldenburg in 1961, named after Carl Wöltje’s initials (CW: /de/).

 Cewe built a photo laboratory in 1964 on a 50,000 m^{2} site in Oldenburg-Kreyenbrück.
 In 1971, the company began operations in the Netherlands.
 In 1973, Cewe merged with "Vereinigte Color" in Hamburg and Bremen and changed its name to "Vereinigte Cewe Color Betriebe".
 In the second half of the 1970s and early 1980s, Cewe took over additional laboratories in Germany and abroad.

 From 1986, new facilities opened in Mönchengladbach, Paris, Berlin and Worms.
 In 1989, Cewe introduced the Eurocombi bag for storing photo orders.
 In 1992, the group was restructured as Cewe Color Holding AG and, in 1993, was listed on the Frankfurt Stock Exchange.
 Cewe later expanded into France, Scandinavia and Central Europe.

-Digital photography

 In the 1990s, Cewe developed the Photo Index, a miniature print of all images on a film roll, delivered with the developed photos and negatives to simplify reorders.
 In 1995, the company installed its first digital image transfer station in a photo shop.
 From 1997, it was also possible to order digital photos online.
 In 2001, Cewe introduced an in-store terminal that transferred digital photos directly to CD.

 In the course of the analogue-digital transformation, several large Cewe photo laboratories across Germany had to be closed between the late 1990s and early 2000s.

 By the early 2000s, printing photos from negatives had largely disappeared.
 In 2005, the company introduced the Cewe photo book.
 In 2007, the number of digital images developed (1.515 billion) exceeded the number of photos developed from film (1.277 billion) for the first time.
 The following year, Cewe acquired the Münster-based company Diron, which later became Viaprinto, a commercial online printing company.